CoderSales/Quantitative-Research-Methods-Research-Project-version-2/PreparationForSubmission/LiteratureReview.md

 ### Note on Andrea Stocco Paper

-I was able to run the code and reproduce the images from [Coordinate-Based Meta-Analysis of fMRI Studies with R | by Andrea Stocco](https://journal.r-project.org/archive/2014/RJ-2014-020/RJ-2014-020.pdf) except for the last line on page 13, before the Summary whereby running the display legend command gave an error instead of the legend.
+I was able to run the code and reproduce the images from [Stocco, A. (2004) Coordinate-Based Meta-Analysis of fMRI Studies with R, The R Journal Vol. 6/2, December 2014, available: https://journal.r-project.org/archive/2014/RJ-2014-020/RJ-2014-020.pdf.](https://journal.r-project.org/archive/2014/RJ-2014-020/RJ-2014-020.pdf) except for the last line on page 13, before the Summary whereby running the display legend command gave an error instead of the legend.

 ____